zenstokyo/old_Zens_onboarding_test/README.md

 # Zens onboarding programming exercises

 1. Fork this repo and make a branch for your changes.
-2. Please complete _all_ of the following problems.
+2. Please complete the following Ruby/Rails coding problems.
 3. We expect to see evidence of good development processes.
 Write tests, and commit often.
 4. When finished, do **not** submit a pull request to this repo.
 Instead, send us a link to your forked project.